veeqtoh/veeqtoh/README.md

 ### Victor Ukam.
-I place text and rectangles in web pages and I also make a web page remember what you type in.
+I place text and rectangles in web pages and make them remember what you type in.

-I believe that projects either fail or become legacy eventually.
-Good code however, is legacy code that doesn't get in the way and this is my drive.
+Projects either fail or become legacy eventually.
+Good code however, is legacy code that doesn't get in the way—this drives my work.